google/angle/doc/CodingStandard.md

 use CamelCase (chosen for consistency)
 * Constants: start with a **`k`** and use CamelCase
 * namespaces: use all lower case
-* Enumerator Names - follow constants
+* Enum Names - use class enums, and the values should be uppercase with underscores.
 * macros: all uppercase with underscores
 * exceptions to naming: use common sense!